cbmira01/NWS/crudTest/readme.md

-## Synopsis
+# CRUD Test

-crudTest is a small application to study Angular, PHP and MySQL interaction.
+CRUD Test is a small application to study Angular, PHP and MySQL interaction.

 This is a "throw-away" project to prepare for a larger web application.

 ## Features
 - Complete test of create, read, update and delete operations in an Angular web app.
 - Totally stripped out, minimal in all ways:
     - no styling frameworks (eg Foundation or Bootstrap);
     - no jQuery;
     - no PHP frameworks;